Yord/shargs/CONTRIBUTING.md

 - Open a new issue in the [issue tracker][issues].
 - Fork the repository.
 - Create a new feature branch based off the `develop` branch.
-- Make sure all tests pass and there are no linting errors.
+- Make sure all tests pass.
 - Submit a pull request, referencing any issues it addresses.

 Please try to keep your pull request focused in scope and avoid including unrelated commits.